cilium/cilium/Documentation/gettingstarted/bandwidth-manager.rst

     * Bandwidth enforcement currently does not work in combination with L7 Cilium Network Policies.
       In case they select the Pod at egress, then the bandwidth enforcement will be disabled for those Pods.
     * Bandwidth enforcement doesn't work with nested network namespace environments like Kind.
-Because they typically don't have access to the global sysctl under ``/proc/sys/net/core`` and the bandwidth enforcement depends on them.
+This is because they typically don't have access to the global sysctl under ``/proc/sys/net/core`` and the bandwidth enforcement depends on them.